 - Increased heat production (e.g., strenuous exercise, sepsis, status epilepticus, cocaine and amphetamines, thyroid storm)

 - Decreased heat dissipation (e.g., high ambient temperature or humidity, vasoconstrictor drugs, skin diseases, burns, reduced CNS response due to alcohol and sedatives)

-- Reduced behavioral responsiveness; (e.g., infants, the elderly, and chronically ill individuals who are unable to control their environment and water intake)
+- Reduced behavioral responsiveness (e.g., infants, the elderly, and chronically ill individuals who are unable to control their environment and water intake)

 - High body temperature → protein denaturation, phospholipid and lipoprotein damage, and membrane lipid liquefaction → cell damage and loss of function (including myocardiocytes and neurons) → cardiovascular collapse → multiorgan failure and possibly death

-- Hot skin, no sweating
+- Hot skin, possibly absence of sweating

 - Nausea, vomiting